GrupoGO/VisionApp/README.md

 ### FAQs

+**Provide information on how to locate features in your app that use TrueDepth APIs**

+_Our app allows the user to link their user with their VisionApp account to help them improve their eye health.
+VisionApp uses the TrueDepth to measure the distance to the screen and the light, notifying the user when it is excessively close to the device.
+VisionApp also allows the user to share device usage data with their eye doctor_

 **What information is your app collecting using the TrueDepth API?**

 _Information is being collected on the habit of using the mobile device, in terms of distance from the screen to the user's face, and ambient lighting._